Boston and Albany Railroad: History

 When the Erie Canal opened in 1825, New York City's advantageous water connection through the Hudson River threatened Boston's historical dominance as a trade center.
 Since the Berkshires made construction of a canal infeasible, Boston turned to the emerging railroad technology for a share of the freight to and from the Midwestern United States.
 The Boston and Worcester Railroad was chartered June 23, 1831 and construction began in August 1832.
 The line opened in sections: to West Newton on April 16, 1834; to Wellesley on July 3; to Ashland on September 20; to Westborough in November 1834; and the full length to Worcester on July 4, 1835.
-The original single-track line was doubled-tracked from Boston to Framingham in 1839, and on to Worcester by 1843.
+The original single-track line was double-tracked from Boston to Framingham in 1839, and on to Worcester by 1843.
 In 1843 the B&W introduced season passes to West Newton for $60, effectively introducing the concept of commuter rail.

 The Western Railroad was chartered February 15, 1833 and incorporated March 15, 1833 to connect the B&W to the Hudson and Berkshire Railroad at the New York state line.
 Construction began in 1837, and the Eastern Division to the Connecticut River in Springfield opened on October 1, 1839.
 The summit of Charlton Hill drainage divide between the Atlantic coast and the Connecticut River is a rock cut 57 mi west of Boston.
 The Western Division, through the Berkshire Hills, opened in sections from both ends from the state line to Pittsfield May 4, 1841, West Springfield to Chester May 24, 1841, Springfield to West Springfield (across the Connecticut River) July 4, 1841, Pittsfield to "Summit" August 9, 1841, and Chester to Summit September 13, 1841.
 The summit through the Berkshires is known as Washington Hill.
 Eastbound trains climb 6 mi of 1.4% grade while westbound trains climb 10 mi of slightly steeper grade to reach the 4 mi of fairly level track across the drainage divide between the Connecticut and Hudson Rivers.
 On October 4, 1841, the first train ran along the full route.
 The only true tunnel on the B&A is State Line Tunnel in Canaan, New York, about 2 mi west of the Massachusetts state line.
 The original bore was augmented by an improved-alignment second tunnel in 1912, and the original bore was abandoned in the late 20th century.